vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 browsers have begun to change that experience.
 Now, we can safely expect most web browsers to support web standards such as HTML, CSS, SVG and JavaScript consistently.
 More importantly, we can expect that the applications we write will work gracefully on all web browsers.
-More importantly, we can do this without a dedicated team of developers testing on multiple versions of web browsers on multiple versions of operating systems.
+It is feasible now to do this without a dedicated team of developers testing on multiple versions of web browsers on multiple versions of operating systems.
+Several teaching assistants with some programming experience should be able to easily create such auxiliary tools using a combination of HTML, CSS, SVG and JavaScript. _There is no need for a dedicated web server and complicated client/server programming_.

 Indeed, that has been our experience so far.
 We have implemented three tools for our [VLSI CAD: Logic to